GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 <div align="center"> <img src="render/cumsum_first_draft.png" alt="input section" width="400"/> </div>

-So far so good, lets make this plot prettier.
+So far so good, let's make this graph prettier.
 Aside from adding a title, labels, etc., take a look at the y-axis.
 As you can see, it doesn't go all the way to the top.
 To change this, we can set it to the maximum value of our data.
 But what might be more interesting is to see the current storage value compared to the maximum possible.
-As you might remember this maximal storage level is also part our optimization.
-So no wee need to add additional data to our renderer.
-For this we switch to the *Advanced options* here we can select from all possible GAMS symbols which to add by clicking on the filed for *Additional datasets to communicate with the custom renderer*.
-Since we need a scalar variable here we will add `"_scalarsve_out"`.
-Switching back to the *Main* tab we now need to change how we access the data, since now it is no longer directly the tibble, but a named list of tibbles.
-Try to extract the value for `"battery_storage"` from `data`.
-Remember you can use `print()` and the functions [`filter()`](https://www.rdocumentation.org/packages/dplyr/versions/0.7.8/topics/filter) and [`pull()`](https://www.rdocumentation.org/packages/lplyr/versions/0.1.6/topics/pull) might be helpful.
+As you may remember, this maximum storage level is also part of our optimization.
+So now we need to add more data to our renderer.
+Here we can select from all possible GAMS symbols which ones we want to add by clicking on the file for *Additional datasets to communicate with the custom renderer*.
+Since we need a scalar variable here, we will add `"_scalarsve_out"`.
+Going back to the *Main* tab, we now need to change how we access the data, since it is no longer directly the tibble, but a named list of tibbles.
+Try extracting the value for `"battery_storage"` from `data`.
+Remember that you can use `print()` and the functions [`filter()`](https://www.rdocumentation.org/packages/dplyr/versions/0.7.8/topics/filter) and [`pull()`](https://www.rdocumentation.org/packages/lplyr/versions/0.1.6/topics/pull) can be helpful.

-**CHANGE THIS TO DIRECTLY GET THE SCALAR AND NOT AS ADDITIONAL DATASET**

 <details>
   <summary>See how to extract battery_storage</summary>